Angus McIntosh (linguist)

 Angus Mcintosh, FRSE, FBA (10 January 1914 – 25 October 2005) was a British linguist and academic, specialising in historical linguistics.

 McIntosh was born in 1914 near Sunderland, England, to Scottish parents.
 He was educated locally, at Ryhope Grammar School, and studied English at Oriel College, Oxford.
 He then studied comparative philology at Merton College, Oxford, and was a Commonwealth Fellow at Harvard University.
 He served in the British Army during the Second World War, including working in intelligence at Bletchley Park.

 Having taught at University College, Swansea, before the war, he moved to the University of Oxford after being demobbed.
 Only two years later, in 1948, he moved to the University of Edinburgh as its first Forbes Professor of English Language and General Linguistics.
 He remained at Edinburgh until retirement, and then served as director of the Middle English Dialect Atlas Project from 1979 to 1986.
 He was an honorary research fellow at the University of Glasgow until his death in 2005.

 Early life and education

 McIntosh was born on 10 January 1914 near Sunderland, England, to Scottish parents.
 He was educated at Ryhope Grammar School, a state grammar school in Ryhope, County Durham.
-Having received a state scholarship, he read English language and literature at Oriel College, Oxford.
+Having received a state scholarship, he studied English language and literature at Oriel College, Oxford.
 He graduated with a first class honours Bachelor of Arts (BA) degree in 1934: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 1938.
 Having received a Harmsworth Scholarship, he studied for a diploma in comparative philology at Merton College, Oxford, which he completed in 1936.
+During this period, he played racket sports with J. R. R. Tolkien resulting in an ankle injury to Tolkien.
+Tolkien began sketching ideas for The Hobbit and The Lord of the Rings while recuperating.
 Then, from 1936 to 1938, he studied at Harvard University as a Commonwealth Fellow.
 He graduated from Harvard with a Master of Arts (AM) degree in 1937.